Synod of Arles: Councils of Arles in 554 and 682

 Little is known of the councils of 554 and 682.

 Council of Arles in 648/60

-Possibly a provincial council, at which Theudorius of Arles was to be judged.
+The council in 648/660 was possibly a provincial council, at which Theudorius of Arles was to be judged.

 Council of 813

 An important council was held in 813, at the instigation of Charlemagne, for the correction of abuses and the reestablishment of ecclesiastical discipline.
 Its decrees insist on a sufficient ecclesiastical education of bishops and priests, on the duty of both to preach frequently to the people and to instruct them in the Catholic Faith, on the obligation of parents to instruct their children, etc.

 Council of 1034

 In 1034 a council was held at Arles for the re-establishment of peace, the restoration of Christian Faith, the awakening in the popular heart of a sense of divine goodness and of salutary fear by the consideration of past evils.

 Council of Arles in 1234/1236

 The 1234 Council opposed the Albigensian heresy.

 In 1236 a further council was held under the presidency of Jean Baussan, Archbishop of Arles, which issued twenty-four canons, mostly against the prevalent Albigensian heresy, and for the observance of the decrees of the Lateran Council of 1215 and that of Toulouse in 1229.
 Close inspection of their dioceses is urged on the bishops, as a remedy against the spread of heresy; testaments are declared invalid unless made in the presence of the parish priest.
 This measure, met with in other councils, was meant to prevent testamentary dispositions in favour of known heretics.